steven112163/Cryptology/Cryptology-HW2/README.md

 | Homework2.pdf | Description file |

 ## Usage
-DES.cpp can use the key and message in two text files to perform DES encryption and decryption.
+DES.cpp can use the key and message in two text files to perform DES encryption and decryption.</br>
 It will show the average running time.
 ```
 $ g++ DES.cpp -o DES.out -O3
 $ ./DES.out